mirukucafe/nyankey/docs/moderation.md

 - Cannot be reported by local users.
 - Cannot have their password reset.
+  To see how you can reset an administrator password, see below.
 - Cannot have their account deleted.
 - Cannot be suspended.
 - Cannot be silenced.